croquet/croquet-docs/croquet/tutorials/1_1_hello_world.md

-Copyright © 2020 Croquet Corporation
+Copyright © 2024 Croquet Labs

 ## We are using CodePen for our tutorials.